Joint Task Force 2: History

-On September 13, 2024, new buildings are undergoing construction at JTF 2's Dwyer Hill headquarters to modernize their facilities with older buildings being scheduled to be torn down, which is contracted to EllisDon Corporation.
-A bridge will be constructed to Franktown Road, which will only be used by JTF 2 to transport their equipment.
-It's expected to be completed by 2027.
+On September 13, 2024, new buildings are undergoing construction at JTF2's Dwyer Hill headquarters to modernize their facilities with older buildings being scheduled to be torn down, which is contracted to EllisDon Corporation.
+A bridge will be constructed to Franktown Road, which will only be used by special forces to transport their equipment.
+It is expected to be completed by 2027.

 Operations

 Bosnia

 JTF2 forces were inserted into Bosnia, operating in two- to four-man teams hunting for Serbian snipers who were targeting UN forces at the sniper alley.
 They were scheduled to free approximately 55 hostages in Operation Freedom55, but the mission was cancelled as the Bosnian Serbs released all the prisoners voluntarily.

 Haiti

 In 1996, JTF2 deployed to Haiti to advise the security forces of President René Préval on methods to repel the revolutionary army, train local SWAT teams and raid weapons smugglers in Port-au-Prince.

 According to the Canadian Broadcasting Corporation, JTF2 was also in Haiti at the time that Haitian president Jean-Bertrand Aristide was ousted from power in 2004.
 They protected the Canadian embassy and secured the airport.